citp/privacy-policy-historical/t/ti/tic/ticketmaster.com.au.md

 In addition to writing to us, you can **opt out** in the following ways:

-**You can opt out of receiving marketing communications.** To stop receiving promotional emails or text messages, click [here](https://www.ticketmaster.com.au/member?tm_link=tm_ql_1) or follow the instructions in any promotional message you get.
-You can also opt out of marketing text messages by replying 'STOP'.
+**You can opt out of receiving marketing communications.** To stop receiving Ticketmaster promotional emails or text messages, you can change your preferences within your account or follow the instructions in any promotional message you get.
+To stop receiving Ticketmaster Resale promotional messages follow the instructions in any messages you get.
 Your device settings should provide you with instructions on how to turn off push notifications.
-It may take about ten days to process your request.
+It may take about five days to process your request.
 Don't worry!
 Even if you opt out of getting marketing messages, we will still be sure to send you transactional messages.
 For example, we may still contact you about your orders.

-**You can opt out of receiving our newsletters.** To stop receiving our newsletters [update your account](https://www.ticketmaster.com.au/member?tm_link=tm_ql_1) settings or follow the instructions in any newsletter you get from us.
+**You can opt out of receiving our newsletters.** To stop receiving our Ticketmaster newsletters you can change your preferences within your account or follow the instructions in any newsletter you get from us.
+To stop receiving Ticketmaster Resale newsletters follow the instructions in the newsletter.

 **You can control and opt out of the use of cookies and tracking tools.** To learn how to manage how we use cookies and other tracking tools, please click [here](http://www.ticketmaster.com.au/h/cookies.html).